 Prayer for the Nation

-24-7 Prayer is joining with the Archbishops of Canterbury and York to invite you to pray daily for the nation of England over the month of lockdown.
+24-7 Prayer is joining with the Archbishops of Canterbury and York to invite you to pray daily for Great Britain.

 Pause and pray every day

 Set an alarm and at 6pm each day, stop and pray for those impacted by the pandemic.

 Cry out to God for families and friends, pupils and educators, the isolated and vulnerable, business and the economy, the NHS and keyworkers, as well as those in local and national Government.